 In Summer 2, I led a Leadership-in-Action project at SOS Children’s Villages in Cape Town, where I designed and facilitated a comedy-based mental health program for teens.

 That experience led me to found HaHaHelps — an organization that uses improv comedy to support youth mental health through accessible, community-led workshops.
-I'm currently piloting the full program in South Africa, with plans to expand to more communities globally.
+I am currently conducting a feasibility study of the program in South Africa as part of my master’s dissertation in Psychology at the University of Cape Town, with plans to expand to more communities globally.

 Please feel free to connect :)